 - There's a Hong Kong comedy-drama series called literally "Best Dad Ever", but which is known as Family Man.
 The series is about a widower who raised his four daughters alone.
 He is also a retired police officer who still participates as a saxophonist in the policeman band.
 Besides being a devoted father who still cares for his daughters, he is constantly worried about their lives, romances and happiness.

 - Breaking Bad's Walter White is a man worried about his family and especially for his children, before and after becoming a drug lord.
+However it's ultimately subverted in the series finale when Walter admits to his wife that his family was just an excuse.
+He really did it because he was good at it and enjoyed the thrill.

 - There are various songs which has the "Family Man" as the title of the song: